 Recognizing that people are multidimensional, Yale's cultural and resource centers encourage all students to engage, explore, and expand their cultural understanding, forging bonds and creating community with people from all different backgrounds.

-Four cultural houses - the Afro-American Cultural Center, Asian American Cultural Center, La Casa Cultural, and Native American Cultural Center - are central to much of student life at Yale.
-They provide space for students, faculty, and staff with shared interests, cultures, and experiences to come together, have fun, and contribute to the discourse on campus around issues of diversity, identity, and social justice.
+Four cultural centers - the Afro-American Cultural Center, Asian American Cultural Center, La Casa Cultural, and Native American Cultural Center-are central to much of student life at Yale.
+Open to all interested students, faculty, staff, and community members, Yale's cultural centers provide a space for individuals with shared interests, cultures, and experiences to come together, have fun, and contribute to campus discourse on issues of diversity, identity, and social justice.
+While facilitating the exploration of students' own identities, the centers also promote multicultural unity through purposeful collaborations.
 The centers are a home base for dozens of affiliated organizations, from performance groups and publications, to Greek-letter organizations, to social and political action groups.

-Students also engage with dedicated resource centers designed to meet the needs of Yale's diverse community.
+Students also engage with dedicated resource offices designed to meet the needs of Yale's diverse and expanding communities.
+This fall, Yale will be home to the MENA cultural community suite, a space that aims to provide holistic support to Middle Eastern and North African identifying students on campus.
 The Office of International Students and Scholars provides advising, mentoring, immigration assistance, and academic and social support to students from abroad.
 The Office of LGBTQ Resources sponsors outreach and education on issues of sexual orientation and gender identity.
 The Women's Center is committed to improving the lives of all women, especially those at Yale and in New Haven.
-The

-Chaplain's Office supports more than thirty religious and spiritual traditions at Yale, coordinating multiple daily services, faith centers, faith-conscious kitchens, and student-led organizations.
+The Chaplain's Office supports more than thirty religious and spiritual traditions at Yale, coordinating multiple daily services, faith centers, faith-conscious kitchens, and student-led organizations.
+The Office of Educational Opportunity promotes educational equity and ensures that all students have access to educational, advising, and co-curricular opportunities.

-The Community Initiative is dedicated to empowering Yale's first-generation, low-income community by offering students financial, academic, and social support throughout their time here.
+The FGLI Community Initiative is dedicated to empowering Yale's first-generation, low-income community by offering students financial, academic, and social support throughout their time here.